senotrusov/notes/arch-linux-installation.md

 ## Post-installation

 Congratulations!
 Your Arch Linux system should now boot.

-For further steps  refer to [General recommendations](https://wiki.archlinux.org/title/General_recommendations) and [List of applications](https://wiki.archlinux.org/title/List_of_applications)
+For further steps refer to [General recommendations](https://wiki.archlinux.org/title/General_recommendations) and [List of applications](https://wiki.archlinux.org/title/List_of_applications).

-### Install `yay` (AUR helper - optional)
+### Install `yay` AUR helper (optional)

 Install `yay`, a popular tool for installing and managing packages from the Arch User Repository (AUR).
 Run these commands as your regular user, not as root.
-See [AUR helpers](https://wiki.archlinux.org/title/AUR_helpers) and [yay](https://github.com/Jguer/yay) for more information.

 ```sh
 sudo pacman -S --needed git base-devel